A Simplicial Approach to Stratified Homotopy Theory: Simplicial structure

 Proposition \ref{PowerK} then follows from the definition. \begin{prop} Let $K$ be a simplicial set.
 Then the functor $-\otimes K\colon \sS_P\to \sS_P$ is left adjoint to the functor $(-)^K\colon \sS_P\to \sS_P$. \end{prop}

 \begin{prop} There is a simplicial category structure on $\sS_P$ where the simplicial set of maps between $X$ and $Y$ is given by

 \end{prop}

 \begin{proof} By \cite[Lemma II.2.3]{GoerssJardine}, we only have to check the following three conditions \begin{itemize} \item For $K$ any simplicial set, $-\otimes K$ is left adjoint to $(-)^K$.
-This is Proposition \ref{PowerK}. \item For any filtered simplicial set $X$ the functor $X\otimes -$ commutes with colimits, and verify $X\otimes \Delta^0\simeq X$.
-The former is true by compatibility of the functor $F$ and of the inner product with colimits.
-The latter is true because $F(\Delta^0)\simeq N(P)$ and the projection $X\times N(P)\to X$ is always an isomorphism.
+This is Proposition \ref{PowerK}. \item For any filtered simplicial set $X$ the functor $X\otimes -$ commutes with colimits, and satisfy $X\otimes \Delta^0\simeq X$.
+The former is true by compatibility of the functor $\Pr$ with inner product and colimits.
+The latter is true because $\Pr(\Delta^0)\simeq N(P)$ and the projection $X\times N(P)\to X$ is always an isomorphism.
 Note that here and everywhere else in this article, the product of two filtered simplicial sets, denoted $"\times"$, means the inner product in the category $\sS_P$, which is a fibered product of simplicial sets over $N(P)$.
 (See Definition \ref{InnerProductFilteredSimplicialSets}). \item For any simplicial sets $K,L$ and filtered simplicial set $X$ there is an isomorphism between $(X\otimes K)\otimes L$ and $X\otimes(K\times L)$ which is natural in $K,L$ and $X$.
 We have the following sequence of natural isomorphism

 \end{itemize} \end{proof}

 \begin{theo} With the functor $\Map$, $\sS_P$ is a simplicial model category. \end{theo}

 \begin{proof} By \cite[Corollary II.3.12]{GoerssJardine}, we only have to check that the following is true. \begin{itemize} \item Let $f\colon X\to Y$ be a cofibration between filtered simplicial sets and $n\geq 0$, then the map